 For 2021, we’ve been able to work with the State of California and our local health department to develop a safe operating plan, grounded in both state health guidelines for Day Camps and informed by best practices developed last summer for safe operation through the American Camp Association.
 We can and will operate as safely as possible given the conditions.
 We’ve reduced our capacity by 40%, we’ve eliminated our door-to-door transportation, and we’ve moved to a five-days-per-week only enrollment model.
 These changes mean that spaces in our already fully-enrolled program will be extremely limited.

 For you as a parent deciding what to do with your child this summer: Choosing Outpost means trusting us to take care of your child, operate as safely as reasonably possible, and provide the outdoor, group-centered camp experience for which Outpost has been counted on for almost twenty years.

-Our website has lots of wonderful information about our programs, and we offer secure, online enrollment 24/7.
+Our website has all the information about our programs, and we offer secure, online enrollment 24/7.
 We are also here to answer any questions you have, so contact us at any time.
-We are family owned and operated and our loyal and talented director team has been with Outpost for many years, helping us create each memorable summer.
-We hope you will consider choosing Outpost for your child not only for this summer, but for many summers to come.
-And we look forward to welcoming you into our camp family!
+This is our family’s business, and our loyal and talented director team has been with Outpost for many years helping us create each memorable summer.
+We hope you will consider choosing Outpost for your child, not only for this summer but for many summers to come.
+We look forward to welcoming you into our camp family!

 Stuart and Kelly Jones